THE ACADEMIES OF HAMPTON

 Bunting has a master's degree in Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University and a Bachelor of Arts from Johns Hopkins University.
 She and her husband Mark have three children: Parker, Carter, and Hannah.

-Jeffery Smith - Hampton City Schools
+Dr. Raymond Haynes - Hampton City Schools

 Shawn Avery - Hampton Roads Workforce Council